-My name is Mary, and together with my husband Graham, Paul and one other supporter we have decided to start this Melbourne based website with the aim of helping those currently experiencing the Body Dysmsorphic Disorder.
+My name is Mary, and together with my husband Graham, Paul and Roberta we have decided to start this Melbourne based website with the aim of helping those currently experiencing the Body Dysmsorphic Disorder.

 We aim to have regular meet-ups in relaxed surroundings over coffee/tea and bickies.
 Living with BDD ain’t easy: it’s your basic nightmare daily.

 I’m 50 now, yes 50, how the heck did I get this old… anyway, I’ve had the disorder since I was a teenager.
 Looking back over my life now, I actually think I can trace the start of it to a school excursion in Grade 6.
 Yes, we went to some scenic location, probably five kilometres away from the school really, but I remember getting off the bus and talking with some girls I didn’t usually mix with, and ended up following them along a scenic path …. anyway, the thing I remember is overhearing one of them say “let’s get away from Mary”.
 The next thing I remember is getting on the bus and my friends calling me whitey, as I had turned as white as a ghost and didn’t say a word for the rest of the journey.

 Thinking back now I’ve realised, well hang on, from that moment on I never approached anyone again, never went to join in things, always waited for people to come to me, and I do believe I’ve associated them wanting to get away from me with not looking good enough to be around people.
 Thinking clearly now, they had packets of cigarettes on them and wanted to go and smoke their ciggys in a secret location without me hanging around as I wasn’t a part of their group really.
 Anyway, from then on, it was all downhill for me.